polca/premise/docs/transform.rst

 Both current and future material intensities in technology datasets are updated (e.g., kg Molybdenum per MW wind power with permanent magnets).

+The workflow for updating material intensities in `premise` consists of the following steps:
+* *Data collection*: Material intensity data is sourced from literature and stored in structured files.
+* *Data processing*: The collected data is processed to align with the database, including unit conversions and mapping to relevant datasets.
+* *Inventories*: Additional inventories for metals production (e.g., Cobalt, Lithium, Vanadium) are added to the database.
+* *Markets creation*: Global supply markets for mined and refined metals are built, reflecting current and future regional contributions.
+* *Post-allocation correction*: Multifunctional processes (e.g., co-mining) are adjusted to ensure proper mass balance.

 To update the material intensities in the database, run the following code:

 .. code-block:: python